 \subsubsection{Purely EE Models}

 In Table \ref{table:table5} comparing purely EE models, BEExformer stands out for its efficiency, having 14.26 MB size, i.e. 46 $\times$ smaller than the average of listed models, and requiring just 0.12 GFLOPs for inference.
-In contrast, the full-precision models span hundreds to over a thousand MB, demanding 3.31–24.30 GFLOPs.
-Although it excels in efficiency, it exhibits slightly less performance compared to the SOTA full-precision models like LayerDropLarge and BE3R\_Electra.
-However, BEExformer remains highly competitive, achieving comparable performance to most of the compared models and even outperforming some like HeadPrune-BERT\textsubscript{Base} on various datasets.
+In contrast, full-precision models span hundreds to more than a thousand MB, demanding 3.31–24.30 GFLOPs.
+Although it excels in efficiency, it exhibits slightly less performance compared to full-precision SOTA models such as LayerDropLarge and BE3R\_Electra.
+However, BEExformer remains highly competitive, achieving performance comparable to most models and even outperforming some like HeadPruneBERT\textsubscript{Base} on various datasets.
+Comparing the 6-layer variants, the average performance of BEExformer surpasses LayerDrop\textsubscript{Base}-6L and LayerDrop\textsubscript{Large}-6L while slightly lagging behind ElasticBERT\textsubscript{Base}-6L and ElasticBERT\textsubscript{Large}-6L.
 Therefore, BEExformer excels in balancing efficiency and performance, delivering high competitiveness with full-precision EE models.